SPOT: Single-Shot Positioning via Trainable Near-Field Rainbow Beamforming: Numerical Results

 \begin{small}

 \end{small}

-Table~\ref{tab:comparison} compares the overheads of SPOT and baseline algorithms.
+Table~\ref{tab:comparison} compares the complexity and overhead of SPOT and baselines.
 Both CBS and distance-dependent CBS incur minimal complexity, as they directly infer user location from precomputed beam-splitting trajectories.
 In contrast, ConvNeXt refines a coarse estimate using a convolutional network that processes the full received-signal vector, greatly increasing computational and feedback costs.
 Moreover, CBS and ConvNeXt require two downlink transmissions with separate feedback for angle and distance estimation.
-For distance-dependent CBS, the base station sequentially transmits 10 distance-aware rainbow beams to sweep the entire angular–range plane, and the user reports back the subcarrier index corresponding to the strongest received power observed across all rounds.
-RaiNet requires only a single downlink transmission but incurs a high uplink cost due to the feedback of the full received-power vector and a larger network complexity of 19.37 M FLOPs.
-In contrast, SPOT attains the best trade-off between accuracy and efficiency, requiring merely 35.33k FLOPs with one downlink transmission and a single uplink message containing only two scalar values.
+For distance-dependent CBS, the \ac{BS} sequentially transmits 10 distance-aware rainbow beams to sweep the entire sector, and the user reports back the subcarrier index corresponding to the strongest received power observed across all rounds.
+RaiNet requires only a single downlink transmission but incurs a high uplink cost due to the feedback of the full power vector and a larger network complexity of 19.37 M FLOPs.
+In contrast, SPOT attains the best trade-off between accuracy and efficiency, requiring merely 0.035 M FLOPs with one downlink transmission and a single uplink message containing only two scalar values.